-Durham County Library will host the Washington Street Writers Group for a presentation of works by the Black Mountain poets at 3 p.m. on Sunday, July 20, at the Southwest Regional Library, 3605 Shannon Rd.
+Durham County Library will host the first program in a two-part series on end-of-life issues with a screening of the documentary Consider the Conversation 2: Stories about Cure, Relief, and Comfort, at 3 p.m. on Saturday, April 16, at the Southwest Regional Library, 3605 Shannon Rd.

 The Friends of the Durham Library will host a Spring Book Sale on April 15-17 at the Main Library, 300 N. Roxboro St., Durham 27701.

 Durham County Library will host Let’s Talk About It: Jazz Series at 6:30 p.m. beginning on Thursday, April 14, at South Regional Library, 4505 S. Alston Ave.

 Help us celebrate National Bookmobile Day on Wednesday, April 13 at one of several events throughout the afternoon.
 You’ll get to hop aboard our brand new bookmobile, Destination Literacy, and learn how this valuable resource brings Durham County Library into the community.
 The bookmobile will be at the following DCL locations on the 13th.
 North […]

 Overall, I enjoyed this book.
 I love Clyde Edgerton’s writing and humor. and have enjoyed his other books.
 Perhaps because of the subject matter — dealing with clients in a nursing home, and his own Aunt Lil’s aging, I was more than a little uncomfortable at times and did a little skimming during some sections, […]